 I love the meaning behind the name, Tiramisu which can either means “to pick me up” or “to cheer me up” in Italian dialect, referring to the coffee and liqueur’s presence in the dessert.

 Finding store-bought gluten-free Savoiardi biscuits can be tricky but making them gluten-free is surprisingly easy.
 You don’t need any special binders like xanthan gum for these biscuits as the eggs do the job.
 In this recipe, rather than piping finger length logs on a baking tray, the batter is spread out to bake like a thin cake.
-Once baked and cooled, round biscuit shapes are cut out according to the diameter of the coffee cup or glass being used to serve each portion by either using a small knife to cut around the glass base and top or use an assortment of different sized round biscuit cutters.
+Once baked and cooled, round biscuit shapes are cut out according to the diameter of the coffee cup or glass being used to serve each portion by either using a small knife to cut around the glass base and top or using an assortment of different sized round biscuit cutters.

-Mascarpone: an Italian-style cream cheese that has a consistency of sour cream or whipped cream cheese.
+Mascarpone is an Italian-style cream cheese that has a consistency of sour cream or whipped cream cheese.
 Far from tasting sour, mascarpone tastes like rich cream, even for the reduced-fat varieties, which is a bonus if you are trying to reduce the calories in this dessert.

-Coffee liqueur: Kahlúa is my first choice as a coffee liqueur, then next is Tia Maria, but you could also substitute them for Frangelico, a hazelnut liqueur or Amaretto, an almond liqueur, or Marsala.
-Any nutty or coffee liqueur works even Baileys Irish Cream, despite it being made with whisky, the barley grain is distilled making it gluten-free and safe for celiacs according to the company.
+Kahlúa is my first choice as a coffee liqueur, next is Tia Maria, but you could also substitute them for Frangelico, a hazelnut liqueur or Amaretto, an almond liqueur, or Marsala.
+Any nutty or coffee liqueur works, even Baileys Irish Cream, despite it being made with whisky, the barley grain is distilled making it gluten-free and safe for celiacs according to the company.
 If you prefer to leave out the alcohol, substitute it with either two teaspoons of coffee, vanilla or almond essence for that extra kick in flavour.

-Eggs: Use the freshest and if possible, the best organic eggs you can find, as they are used raw in this recipe.
+Use the freshest and if possible, the best organic eggs you can find, as they are used raw in this recipe.
 Nowadays, raw eggs in cooking have become more acceptable because of the quality and safety in egg production.
 However, I would advise not serving raw eggs to expectant mothers, those in frail health or very young children.

 - 3 eggs, separated

-- 90g caster sugar
+- 90 g caster sugar

-- 75g store-bought or homemade gluten-free plain flour
+- 75 g store-bought or homemade gluten-free plain flour

-- 30g potato starch
+- 30 g potato starch